cijujoseph/activiti-examples/aps-advanced-logging-extension/README.md

 ## Advanced logging example
 This project is created to help APS customers implement additional logging that will help with a variety of audit requirements.
-The approaches taken this project are basically leveraging the standard features of "Spring" and not any APS specific implementation!
+The approaches taken in this project are basically leveraging the standard features of "Spring" and not any APS specific implementation!
 In this example project I am doing two things.

 * Add additional information to the log entries using Mapped Diagnostic Context (MDC).
 Refer http://www.baeldung.com/mdc-in-log4j-2-logback for more details.
 The classes I created that are related to this are:
 	* MDCFilter.java class is a filter that puts a key/value with key "user" into the current thread's context map